eaasglobal/docs/eaasapp/tiers.md

 - Governmental Compliance: Reports with hard evidence appropriate for use by the government.

-- Scalability: Endless possibilities for incentives in $DEPIN Tokens
+- Scalability: Endless possibilities for incentives in $EAAS Tokens

-- Every week Claims: To optimize benefits, make claims often.
+- Weekly Claims: To optimize benefits, make claims often.

 - Users rewarded with multipliers.